Sunday, 24 February 2008

 After a long civil war between the royal family of York and the royal family of Lancaster, England enjoys a period of peace under King Edward IV and the victorious Yorks.
 But Edward’s younger brother, Richard, resents Edward’s power and the happiness of those around him.
 Malicious, power-hungry, and bitter about his physical deformity, Richard begins to aspire secretly to the throne—and decides to kill anyone he has to in order to become king.

-Anne, into marrying him—even though she knows that he murdered her first husband.
+Using his intelligence and his skills of deception and political manipulation, Richard begins his campaign for the throne.
+He manipulates a noblewoman, Lady Anne, into marrying him—even though she knows that he murdered her first husband.
 He has his own older brother, Clarence, executed, and shifts the burden of guilt onto his sick older brother King Edward in order to accelerate Edward’s illness and death.
 After King Edward dies, Richard becomes lord protector of England—the figure in charge until the elder of Edward’s two sons grows up.

-Hastings, the lord chamberlain of England.
+Next Richard kills the court noblemen who are loyal to the princes, most notably Lord Hastings, the lord chamberlain of England.
 He then has the boys’ relatives on their mother’s side—the powerful kinsmen of Edward’s wife, Queen Elizabeth—arrested and executed.
 With Elizabeth and the princes now unprotected, Richard has his political allies, particularly his right-hand man, Lord Buckingham, campaign to have Richard crowned king.
 Richard then imprisons the young princes in the Tower and, in his bloodiest move yet, sends hired murderers to kill both children.

 By this time, Richard’s reign of terror has caused the common people of England to fear and loathe him, and he has alienated nearly all the noblemen of the court—even the power-hungry Buckingham.
 When rumors begin to circulate about a challenger to the throne who is gathering forces in France, noblemen defect in droves to join his forces.
-The challenger is the earl of
+The challenger is the earl of Richmond, a descendant of a secondary arm of the Lancaster family, and England is ready to welcome him.

 Richard, in the meantime, tries to consolidate his power.
 He has his wife, Queen Anne, murdered, so that he can marry young Elizabeth, the daughter of the former Queen Elizabeth and the dead King Edward.
 Though young Elizabeth is his niece, the alliance would secure his claim to the throne.
 Nevertheless, Richard has begun to lose control of events, and Queen Elizabeth manages to forestall him.
 Meanwhile, she secretly promises to marry young Elizabeth to Richmond.